Arashzakernezhad/Portfolio/README.md

 # Portfolio
-Three different applications made by me in three different environment.
+Four different applications made by me in three different environment.

-AxeMan.apk is a game in Android (Java) with having animation, reaction and using storage.
+<b> AxeMan.apk </b> is a game in Android (Java) with having animation, reaction and using storage.

-C#.exe application is a Windows application for data entry and management.
+<b> C#.exe </b> application is a Windows application for data entry and management.

-C++.exe application reads a .txt file and gives you information about it.
+<b> C++.exe </b> application reads a .txt file and gives you information about it.

-Taxi_Fare.apk is a simple android app that calculate the fare.
+<b> Taxi_Fare.apk </b> is a simple android app that calculate the fare.